History of Justin Verlander in Timeline

 In 2019, Justin Verlander had his first career 300-strikeout season and won his second Cy Young award while leading the Astros to their second pennant in three seasons.

 On March 17, 2020, Justin Verlander underwent surgery on his right groin, which required six weeks of recovery.
-This occurred around the same time that the MLB season was delayed due to the COVID-19 pandemic.
+This occurred around the same time as the season delay due to the COVID-19 pandemic.

-On July 24, 2020, Justin Verlander made his 12th career opening day start, earning the win after striking out seven and giving up two runs through six innings.
-This was the Astros' eighth straight win on Opening Day.
+On July 24, 2020, Justin Verlander made his 12th career opening day start and earned the win, striking out seven and allowing two runs through six innings.
+The Astros secured their eighth straight win on Opening Day since their move to the AL West in 2013.

-On September 30, 2020, Justin Verlander underwent Tommy John surgery, causing him to miss the remainder of the 2020 season and all of the 2021 season.
+On September 30, 2020, Justin Verlander underwent Tommy John surgery.
+He confirmed this news on September 19th via his Instagram account, stating that he would miss the remainder of the 2020 season and all of the 2021 season.

 2020: Contract Vesting Option

-In 2020, Justin Verlander had a $22 million vesting option in his contract, dependent on his Cy Young Award voting performance in 2019.
+In 2020, Justin Verlander had a $22 million vesting option as part of his contract with the Detroit Tigers if he finished in the top five in Cy Young Award voting in 2019.
+This contract was agreed upon prior to the 2013 season.

 In 2020, Justin Verlander suffered an arm injury that required Tommy John surgery, sidelining him for 2020 and 2021.